 Death simply provides context to life; without death, mortality and our eventuality, life will be regarded as an entitlement than a privilege.
 Since there isn’t an end, what’s there to appreciate, right?

 Similar to hardships, if one doesn’t learn or go through them, one will find themselves unable to truly comprehend how blessed they are; without death, one will no doubt take life for granted—but the fact is, we already know the existence of the Grim Reaper, yet we still choose to be ignorant of that fact.
 It seems not until we are truly reminded of that fact, untimely or not, will we ever cherish life as we should; not until we face the Reaper, will we ever be afraid of his scythe.

 “If I were a writer of books, I would compile a register, with a comment, of the various deaths of men: he who should teach men to die would at the same time teach them to live.”

 —Michel de Montaigne

 P.S.
-Yes I do agree that the purpose of our lives is relative to oneself but at the very core, isn’t what we seek the same?—fulfilment of purpose and happiness; not fulfilment of desires and greed.
+Yes I do agree that the purpose of our lives is relative to oneself but at the very core, isn’t what we seek the same?—fulfilment of purpose and happiness; not the fulfilment of desires and greed.